 Our Crown Values set out the positive behaviours we want to see demonstrated throughout school.
-These are updated at the end of every year.
+PLEASE NOTE: these are updated at the end of every year.

-Term Courtney Crown Values 2020-21 Jigsaw scheme of work 1 We understand how to lead physically and mentally healthy lives.
-Being me in my world 2 We respect the rights of others through understanding similarities and differences.
-Celebrating difference 3 We commit ourselves to be resilient and persistent when working towards ambitious targets.
-Dreams and goals 4 We understand how to lead physically and mentally healthy lives.
-Healthy me 5 We maintain healthy relationships by being kind and by being assertive when needed.
+Term Courtney Crown Values 2019-20 Jigsaw scheme of work 1 We are resilient and persistent in the face of challenges.
+Being me in my world 2 We celebrate our similarities and differences and respect the rights of others.
+Celebrating difference 3 We commit ourselves to ambitious targets at home and at school.
+Dreams and goals 4 We take responsibility for our choices and do the right thing even when it's difficult.
+Healthy me 5 We show kindness and assertiveness to ourselves and others.
 Relationships 6 We celebrate our achievements and are proud of our efforts.
 Changing me